Robgogo/kafka-tut/Readme.md

 # Kafka Tutorial

-This repository contains a Kafka tutorial with a simple Kafka setup in a Docker file.
+This repository contains a Kafka tutorial with a simple Kafka setup in a docker container (using docker-compose, to compose all the containers we need in this project).
 It uses the KafkaJs library and Schema Registry to handle producing and consuming messages.

 ## Prerequisites